pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

 To create this file using the CLI, [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 If you're using
 [Homebrew](https://brew.sh/) on macOS, you can use the community-managed [awscli](http://formulae.brew.sh/formula/awscli) via `brew install awscli`.

 After installing the CLI, configure it with your IAM credentials, typically using the `aws configure` command.
-For other configuration options, see the AWS article [Configuring the AWS CLI][configure-aws-cli].
+For other configuration options, see the AWS article [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 ```bash
 $ aws configure